locxter/jgswpzzlbt/README.md

 ![Overview image](overview.png)

 This is a jigsaw puzzle solving robot I designed.
 It is programmed in C++ using OpenCV for image recognition and LibSerial for communicating with a custom Arduino firmware.
-For further information take a look at the overview video in the file `overview.mp4` or the result images in the files `6-part-result.jpeg` and `24-part-result.jpeg`.
+For further information take a look at the overview video `overview.mp4` or the result images `6-part-result.jpeg` and `24-part-result.jpeg`.

 ## Dependencies